Flexible Work Policies: The Future of Work Culture

 A study by Upwork estimates that 22% of the American workforceOpens in a new tab will be remote by 2025.

-This isn’t that surprising, given that the majority of white-collar workers would prefer to work from homeOpens in a new tab at least three days per week.
+This isn’t that surprising, given that the majority of white-collar workers would prefer to work from home at least three days per week, according to the article 'Remote Work Statistics and Trends in 2024Opens in a new tab' published on US Today.

 That said, there is still a lot of confusion and uncertainty surrounding flexible working.
 Is it really just as productive as being in the office?
 How can an organization adjust its working arrangements without too much disruption?
 How do you know which setup is right for your company?